-I should emphasize that you don’t need to do any of the things mentioned in this video to get great photos.
+I should emphasize that you don’t need to do any of the things mentioned in this post to get great photos.
 Instead, consider everything mentioned, and if it’s something you care about, go for it.
 If not, don’t.
+It’s your meat suit, so style it however you want!
+But definitely consider everything mentioned in this post so you can show up prepared to capture the best photos you’ve ever seen of yourself!

 Hair Removal